-The goal of SIMBAD is to develop and evaluate a set of machine learning approaches aimed at providing state-of-the-art ATM microsimulation models with the level of reliability, tractability and interpretability required to effectively support performance evaluation at ECAC level.
+The goal of SIMBAD was to develop and evaluate a set of machine learning approaches aimed at providing state-of-the-art ATM microsimulation models with the level of reliability, tractability and interpretability required to effectively support performance evaluation at ECAC level.

 ACCESS was a project within SESAR WPE Long Term and Innovative Research which addressed airport slot allocation from the perspective of complex adaptive systems.
-The project developed an agent-based model of the air transport network that was used to evaluate different designs of market-based mechanisms for airport slot allocation.
+The project developed an agent-based model of the air transport network that was used to evaluate different market-based mechanisms for airport slot allocation.